TOC Home back

 Illustration(s)

 A large circular drawing, with a sun face in the centre.
-Outside this is a star with alternating blue segments, and while segments filled with small stars.
-Between this star and the outside of the circle are 16 segments, alternatingly filled with stars, or with a few words of text.
-Outside the circular drawing is a thin larger circle, as if there was space for more drawing elements or text.
+Outside this is a large star-shaped composition with alternating blue segments, and white segments filled with small stars.
+Between this star shape and the outside of the circle are 16 segments, alternatingly filled with stars, or with a few words of text.
+Outside that are two circles of writing, where the start points have been marked by lines.
+Outside this text is a thin outline of an even larger circle.

 Text

-There are two circular texts, both along the outside of the drawing.
-There are 8 pieces of radial text in the segments that have no stars.
+There are two long circular texts, both along the outside of the drawing.
+The 8 pieces of radial text are in the segments that have no stars.

 Currier language: -